The Best Laptop Power Banks for Travel and Remote Work

 Buying external batteries like these is harder than it should be, though.
 Tracking down the right mix of price, size, weight, and compatibility is tricky, and distinguishing between junk and those worth buying isn’t easy either.
 I’ve used a lot of bad ones over the years.

 To save you the hassle, I’ve put together this guide to the best portable laptop chargers across a range of different sizes, capacities, and requirements.
-Whether you’re a budget, need huge capacity, want to charge over USB C, or would love a battery with a bunch of extra features, here’s what you need.
+Whether you’re a budget, like the idea of charging from the sun, or would love a battery with a bunch of extra features, here’s what you need.

 Quick note before we start: the terms portable laptop charger, laptop power bank, and external laptop battery are used interchangeably by manufacturers, and all refer to the same thing!